Lucy Watts MBE

 My advocacy service is quite unique in many ways.
-Firstly, I’m an independent individual offering this service through my self-run small business, of which I am the only staff member; I am not part of a statutory body, an advocacy organisation, a charity (although I do provide some advocacy via my role with the Breathe On UK Charity), nor am I a profit-driven private business trying to dominate the market.
+Firstly, I’m an independent individual offering this service through my self-run small business, of which I am the only staff member; I am not part of a statutory body, an advocacy organisation, a charity (although I do provide advocacy through some charities), nor am I a company that puts profits above people.
 I’m an independent individual offering a personalised, 1:1, dedicated and committed service.
-I run this service as an individual who is passionate about this work, who deliberately keeps her business small in order to deliver that personalised, individual service that she is known and respected for, who is known for her drive and commitment to achieve maximum benefit and support for her clients in a quiet and assured way, personally holding those in power to account, and who doesn’t get caught up in bureaucracy.
+I run this service as an individual who is passionate about this work, who ensures she has the time to give her utmost to every client and who is known for delivering a high-quality service which is truly personalised to the need of that individual.
+She is also known for her commitment to championing the rights, voices and agency of individuals, holding professionals to account where necessary.

 I also conduct almost all of my advocacy work remotely, using the wonders of technology.
-This is because my clients are spread all over the country, the level of travelling to do all my work face-to-face would drastically cut down my availability in terms of support and number of clients, and because it is the most accessible way to receive my services and for me to fulfil my role.
-Another reason why I conduct this work remotely is due to my own accessibility needs, which mean I cannot often access people’s homes – I rely on a large specialist powered wheelchair and have no ability to transfer out of it or mobilise in any way, and because I rely on constant support from specialist registered nurses (RNs), care workers (PAs) and an Assistance Dog to meet my medical, personal and other needs.
+This was the case even before the COVID-19 pandemic.
+Working remotely allows me to transcend geography and travel to provide the service needed by my client without borders and barriers.
+The other factor I have to consider is my own accessibility needs; I could not get into someone’s house if they did not have wheelchair access.
 I utilise a lot of different technologies and platforms in the conduction of my work: this includes remote attendance in meetings using videoconferencing and telephone facilities; conducting my ‘visits’ and case communications utilising telephone, videoconferencing software, email, WhatsApp and social media platforms (whichever the client is most comfortable doing, but also bearing in mind the GDPR); utilising different technologies to facilitate my role including google docs for collaborative document editing and compilation, online secure (GDPR-compliant) file hosting platforms with shared folders for dual access for myself and my client; and others.
 I operate in some niche areas where not much advocacy is concentrated, providing expertise on areas not well understood by others.
 My expertise in some of these areas, particularly Continuing Healthcare and Children’s Continuing Care, leads me to be called upon for input into cases by solicitors and other advocates and professionals.